Italian 2 upper: module 3

 What level is the course and do I need any particular skills?

-Stage 2: upper course - You should have studied Italian for about 2 years and Italian 2 Upper: Module 1 and Module 2, or have an equivalent knowledge of the language.
+Stage 2: lower course - You should have studied Italian for about a year recently, and completed Italian 2 Lower: Module 1 and Module 2, or have an equivalent level of the language.

 How will I be taught, and will there be any work outside the class?